- Trains radical activists in "direct action" techniques

 (b) The Not Your Soldier Project: This counter-recruitment campaign "gives youth the tools they need to stop the military invasion of their schools and their communities."
-Condemning "the corporations that profit off of war," the project is a collaborative effort with the War Resisters League, the National Youth and Student Peace Coalition, the National Network Opposing the Militarization of Youth, Code Pink, and the American Friends Service Committee.
+Condemning "the corporations that profit off of war," the project is a collaborative effort with the American Friends Service Committee, Code Pink, the National Network Opposing Militarization of Youth, the National Youth and Student Peace Coalition, and the War Resisters League.

-(c) The Jumpstart Ford Campaign: A joint venture with the Rainforest Action Network and Global Exchange, this program seeks to break America of its "deadly addiction to oil."
+(c) The Jumpstart Ford Campaign: A joint venture with Global Exchange and the Rainforest Action Network, this program seeks to break America of its "deadly addiction to oil."
 Says the Ruckus Society, "We are demanding that Ford increase the average fuel efficiency of its fleet to 50 mpg by 2010 and that they reduce greenhouse gas emissions to zero by 2020."

 The Ruckus Society played a major role in the 1999 riots in Seattle protesting a World Trade Organization (WTO) meeting there.
 Many Ruckus-trained activists smashed store windows, set cars ablaze and did millions of dollars in property damage.
 "Violence to me is [only] against living things," Ruckus' Executive Director John Sellers once told Mother Jones magazine.
 "But inanimate objects?
 I think you can be destructive, you can use vandalism strategically.
 It may be violence under the law, but I just don't think it's violence."
 On another occasion Sellers declared, "Anarchism has gotten a really bad rap, like communism."